mozilla/releases-comm-central/mail/base/docs/custom_element_conventions.md

 # Custom Element Conventions

+- Custom elements **must** include a hyphen in their name.
+If the element name doesn't naturally include one (e.g., 'banner'), prepend the element name with 'tb-' (e.g., 'tb-banner')
 - Whenever possible custom elements are defined each in their own ES module
   - The file name should match the element tag name, so `<my-element>` is in `my-element.mjs`